 Reality always starts out as real as today’s news.
 It may stay that way or it may be skewed until the world isn’t what you thought it was.
-Whichever is the case, Florence’s characters always seem to find themselves in the middle of situations ranging from the heartwarming through the difficult and all the way to the horrendous.
-But they act instead of running away.
-In the process, they survive, thrive, overcome whatever obstacles large or small are thrown in front of them, and while they are at it, they find time to fall in love and live happily ever after.
+Whichever is the case, Florence’s characters always seem to find themselves in the middle of situations ranging from the difficult all the way to the horrendous.
+But they act instead of running away and, in the process, they survive, thrive, overcome whatever obstacles large or small are thrown in front of them, maybe fall in love and live happily ever after.

-Florence was born in the city and has lived in the suburbs, small towns, the country and the wilderness, where she still lives with her husband and a cowardly cat named Smoke.
+Florence was born in the city and has lived in the suburbs, small towns, the country, lakeshore and the wilderness, where she still lives.

 At various times in her career she’s been a confession writer, a copywriter, a ghost writer and an editor.
 She writes short stories, novellas and novels.
 Her work has been categorized as romance, science-fiction, fantasy, mainstream and eco-fiction, to name a few genres that it fits beautifully into.